 Crispr And Genetic Engineering

-This field draws upon and contributes to related areas including molecular biology, genomics, bioinformatics, and protein science.
-Research is conducted across multiple institutions within Arkansas, fostering collaboration and a broad base of expertise in genetic engineering technologies.
+The field draws upon and contributes to molecular biology, genomics, bioinformatics, and studies of plant and animal physiology.
+This interdisciplinary research is conducted across multiple institutions in Arkansas, fostering collaboration and a broad base of expertise.

 Top Researchers